Lisa Nandy: 2020 leadership election

 In January 2020, Nandy wrote a letter to the Wigan Post outlining her intention to stand to succeed Jeremy Corbyn in the 2020 leadership election, saying that she wanted to "bring Labour home" to its traditional strongholds.
 The recent landslide victory of Boris Johnson's Conservative government included having won dozens of seats in many of Labour's historic heartland ("red wall") seats.

 On 16 January 2020, during the Labour leadership election, Nandy said that demands for Scottish independence could be overcome with a "social justice agenda", saying that there were times in the past when that had quelled nationalist movements in Catalonia and Quebec.
 She was criticised by several Scottish National Party politicians, who pointed to police violence and the jailing of politicians during the 2017 Catalan independence referendum to refute her point.
 In a blog post, Nandy said that police violence in Catalonia was unjustified, and that socialists opposed to separatism "may yet win out".

-On 21 January 2020, Lisa Nandy was endorsed by the GMB union, which praised her "ambition, optimism, and decisive leadership".
+On 21 January 2020, Nandy was endorsed by the GMB union, which praised her "ambition, optimism, and decisive leadership".
 In February, she won the endorsement of the Jewish Labour Movement, receiving the backing of 51% of JLM members.

 In the event Nandy came third, receiving 79,597 votes (16.2% of the vote share) in the election that promoted Keir Starmer to leader of the Labour Party.

 Shadow Foreign Secretary

-On 5 April 2020, Nandy was appointed Shadow Foreign Secretary in the new Shadow Cabinet led by Keir Starmer.
+On 5 April 2020, Nandy was appointed Shadow Foreign Secretary in the new Shadow Cabinet led by Starmer.

 In March 2021, Nandy made her first foreign policy speech at Chatham House.
 Nandy said her priorities would include national security, Russian aggression and climate change.